 (Source: Created by Author, based on annual reports GCB an ADB)

-: Management Efficiency Ratio
+Figure 7 : Management Efficiency Ratio

 (Created by Author, based on annual reports GCB an ADB)

+4.2.4 Theme 2.
+Risk associated with the international banking system for GCB an ADB

+The banks deals with a wide range of risks from credit to operational and the rest, 50% out of the 36 respondents indicated that the major risk that they deal with is the risk pertaining to credit, this is followed by interest risk which recorded 25%, market risk was 19.44%, however other forms of risks such as regulatory and financial recorded 5.56%.
+This means that, out of the various types of risks that banks deal with, credit risk is the most important according to the respondents.
+This finding is in line with the credit risk which are consumer risk, corporate risk and sovereign or country risk that banks face and major risk confronting the financial sector.
+Table 3 above analysis are presented below.

-4.2.3 Theme 2.
-Risk associated with the international banking system for GCB an ADBThe management efficiency ratio that has been calculated in above chapter helped in analyzing the efficient levels in apportioning the assets and liabilities for improving the profitability.
+The management efficiency ratio that has been calculated in above chapter helped in analyzing the efficient levels in apportioning the assets and liabilities for improving the profitability.
 The interest income to total funds ratio for GCB and ADB is high.
 GCB 23.07 and ADB 23.64.
 Therefore it indicates that the GCB and ADB has generated more income in spite of change in the interest rate.
 The net interest income to total funds of ADB has 13.07 which is higher than GCB of 12.83.
 Therefore, it indicates that GCB an ADB are able to comply with change in interest rates with the assets and liabilities that have maintained their cash flows effectively.
 The non interest income to total finds in public sector bank, is for GCB 5.30 and ADB 4.50.
 Therefore, it has been analyzed that GCB an ADB were least affected from the economic and financial market cycles that have improved the earnings.
 The operating expenses to total funds is also at positive side for GCB an ADB, which indicates that the assets and liabilities have been well managed to cover the expenses of operating that have ensured both banks to continue with their operation effectively in the domestic circle as well as in the foreign circle.
 The positive ratio shows that the company has effectively met the profitability from the investors.
 The operating expenses to total funds of GCB is 17.66 and ADB is 17.40.